Science Says: Don’t Fear Vaccines. They Are Our Friends.

 As a scientist conducting microplastics research, I am concerned about how plastics can affect human health.
 In my current research, I’ve developed a methodology to detect plastics in human tissues, which we were excited to complete as quickly as we did given all of the strict lab protocols and restrictions put in place due to COVID.
 During this pandemic, we have seen a massive spike in single-use plastic items like masks, gloves, shields, etc., all essential for keeping us safe, but worrisome in regards to the impact this will have on the environment.

-However, I was surprised to learn that many people may be hesitant to receive a vaccine.
-Therefore, I thought I would address some concerns here.
+However, I was surprised to learn that many people may be hesitant to receive the vaccine.

-As we approach flu season and the colder temperatures of winter, talks of a COVID-19 vaccine are starting to heat up.
+As we enter the heart of winter in the northern hemisphere, the various COVID vaccines are now starting to be distributed around the globe, but of course with plenty of debate.
 A public distrust of vaccines in general has been around for some time.
 At one point, it was due in part to a research article from 1998 that claimed a MMR vaccine could be the cause of autism.
 Many more studies have shown there to be no link between the two.
 Not only that, but the original research was shown to be false, the author of the paper lost his medical license and the article was later retracted by the journal.

 The immune systems of infants is something to behold.
 It is theorized that they could actually support around 10,000 vaccines at one time (super babies).
 Let’s be more realistic.
 Giving babies all 14 or 15 scheduled vaccines at one time only uses up about 0.1% of their immune capacity, but even the idea of a capacity is theorized, there may not even be a limit!
 In comparison to the viruses and bacteria that babies face daily, vaccine’s effects on the immune system are trivial.